maryadipoipo/slackbot_rtm/README.md

 ### Prerequisites

 * Provide a mongo database in [mlab](https://mlab.com/).
-Please create 3 collection from there and put database and collction info to your .env
+Please create 3 collection from there and put database and collction info to your .env file

 ```
 MONGODB_USER=your_mongo_user